DexcTrack/dexctrack/README.md

 >>>https://www.python.org/downloads/windows/

 >>Update your ***Path*** environmental variable to include paths to the 'python' and 'pip' executables.
 Menu->Settings and then search for "Edit environment variables for your account".
 This will open an "Environment Variables" window.
 Click on the "Path" variable, and then the Edit button.
-For example, if you've installed into the directory C:\Python27, then add
+For example, if you've installed into the directory C:\Python, then add

->>>>C:\Python27
+>>>>C:\Python
->>>>C:\Python27\Scripts
+>>>>C:\Python\Scripts

 >>to the ***Path*** variable.